douglas-lon/tetris-game/README.md

-# Tetris Game
+# Tetris tetris.frame.GameFrame

-## A simple tetris game made using java, to put in practice the basics that I learned.
+## A simple tetris gameFrame made using java, to put in practice the basics that I learned.

 ## Objectives
 * Apply OOP Concepts